1. Home

 Mobile experience (below 600px screen width):

-• Elements reflow top-to-bottom, left-to-right based on desktop positioning
+• Elements reflow top-to-bottom, left-to-right based on their desktop positioning

 Tablet experience (600–1280px screen width):